-We’re excited that you’re considering becoming a home litter care volunteer.
+We’re excited that you’re considering becoming a Home Litter Care volunteer.
 In this section you will find all the information you need to make an informed decision.
 We’re also available to talk through any questions you may have.
-Please feel free to contact us firstname.lastname@example.org.
+Please feel free to contact the HLC Coordinator at firstname.lastname@example.org.

-- Live within one hour of the Canine Development Center in Patterson.
+- live within one hour of the Canine Development Center in Patterson, NY.

-- Be able to travel to Guiding Eyes facilities for veterinary care if needed, or in case of emergency.
+- be able to travel to either Guiding Eyes facilities, in Yorktown or Patterson, NY, for veterinary care if needed or in case of emergency.

-- Be able to house the brood and puppies in a heated area of the home that is easy to disinfect.
+- be able to house the brood and puppies in an area of the home, which is heated/air conditioned and easily disinfected.

-- Have flexibility in your schedule to allow early morning, mid-day, afternoon, and evening care.
+- have flexibility in their schedule to allow early morning, afternoon, and evening care.

-- Be able to contain other household pets to an area that is separate from the brood and puppies.
+- keep household pets separate from the brood and puppies.

-- Commit to 2 to 5 weeks of continuous care
+- commit to 3 to 5 weeks of continuous care

 Frequently Asked Questions

-- Cleaning − between one and two hours to fully scrub and disinfect the brood and litter area once per day, plus frequent changing of the paper
+- Cleaning − fully scrub and disinfect area being used by the brood and litter once per day, plus frequent changing of the paper

-- Walking – 15 minutes for each walk for brood, four to five times per day
+- Walking – four to five short walks for the brood per day

-The brood and puppies will stay in your home for two to five weeks.
+The brood and puppies will stay in your home for three to five weeks.